Associate Professor of Spanish

 Other Office Hours by Appointment

 Prof. Irene Jacobsen was born in Córdoba, Argentina to parents who loved to read.
 Her first exposure to a foreign language occurred in kindergarten (Spanish in the morning, German in the afternoon).
-At age 7 ½ she moved to Montréal, Canada, where her Dad worked as a U.N. translator, thus bringing forth her second exposure to a foreign language, French.
+At age 7½ she moved to Montréal, Canada, where her Father worked as a U.N. translator, thus bringing forth her second exposure to a foreign language, French.
 After graduation from secondary school, following the wise advice of her parents, she switched to the English school system and earned a B.A. in Sociology from McGill University (1989).
-Eventually she followed in her Mother's footsteps and decided to study Spanish literature, which led to a Ph.D. from the University of Pennsylvania (2002).
+Eventually she followed in her Mother's footsteps and decided to study Spanish and Latin American literature, which led to a Ph.D. from the University of Pennsylvania (2002).
 In 2007 her linguistic odyssey came full circle when she married a native from Germany, an event that reignited her interest in German.

 Prof. Jacobsen's research interests coincide with the literature and culture courses she teaches.
-For many years, inspired by the topic of her doctoral dissertation, her conference papers and articles focused on the issues faced by women writers, such as censorship of their work and the textual strategies they developed to avert clashes with (male) authorities.
-The past two years have seen a shift in the focus of her research toward the intersection of the picaresque novel (arguably Spain's most important original contribution to world literature, aside from the Quijote) with Tango lyrics (a subgenre of Argentine poetry).
+For a decade, inspired by the topic of her doctoral dissertation, her conference papers and articles focused on the issues faced by women writers, such as censorship of their work and the textual strategies they developed to avert clashes with (male) authorities.
+The past few years have seen a shift in the focus of her research toward the intersection of the picaresque novel (arguably Spain's most important original contribution to world literature, aside from the Quijote) with Tango lyrics (a subgenre of Argentine poetry).
 She is devoting her full attention to this new area of inquiry now.